 After you use the needle machine, when you kill one Necromorph, it suddenly screams "NOOOOOOOO!" in a human voice.

-Monster Closet: Not content with the vanilla version of this trope, the game will now happily spawn Necromorphs from thin air while your back is turned.
+Monster Closet: The necromorphs pop out of vents, floor tiles, the ceiling; outside of a few rare circumstances you never run across them in the open.
+After a while you can pick out exactly what parts of the wall the Necromorphs will pop out of.
+Not content with the vanilla version of this trope, the game will now happily spawn Necromorphs from thin air while your back is turned.

 Also embodied by the numerous upbeat posters/announcements/messages you come across, as well as by EarthGov's ubiquituous catchphrase (Good things are happening!)

 Nice Job Breaking It, Hero: One part of the game has Isaac needing to infiltrate an area cordoned off by the military and blocked by an energy barrier keeping the Necromorphs away.
 After Isaac disables the generator the barrier is swarmed by Necromorphs...who then move into the area that Isaac needs to get into.
 He also inadvertently triggers a Convergence event by letting them get to the Marker.

 Also, though he has no control over it, Isaac was responsible for creating the Marker in the first place.

 If he had just gotten on the ship with Ellie, hundreds of people might still be alive.
 Then again, thousands more might have died; it's hard to tell for sure.

 When Daina betrays Isaac and is about to shove him into stasis, the EarthGov gunship that's been trying to kill Isaac inadvertently saves him by killing all the Unitologists present and giving him a chance to escape.